sfc-gh-acarson/container-services-react/README.md

 Account                     : <your_account>
 User                        : None
 Host                        : <your-org-name-your-account-name>.snowflakecomputing.com
-Database                    : DASH_DB
+Database                    : CONTAINERS
-Schema                      : DASH_SCHEMA
+Schema                      : APP_IMAGES
-Warehouse                   : DASH_L
+Warehouse                   : ADMIN_UTILITY_WH
 Llama 2 Model               : llama2-70b-chat
 Current Directory           : /app
 Snowflake version           : 7.41.0 b20231109165211757ca2c8
 Snowpark for Python version : 1.9.0
- * Serving Flask app 'backend/app.py'
+ * Serving Flask app 'api/api.py'
  * Debug mode: off
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
  * Running on all addresses (0.0.0.0)